Wiebe van der Hoek's Home Page

 Handbook of Modal Logic At the end of 2006, the Handbook of Modal Logic came out, an impressive landmark in the field (see here for the blurbs, and click on the picture (left) for a description).

 Back to Epistemic Logic now.
-The book I wrote with John Jules Meyer (right) is still doing well, and now available with hard back for $ 50!
+The book I wrote with John Jules Meyer (right) is now available with hard back for $ 50!

 Epistemic Logic for AI and computer sience John Jules Meyer and me